KRR-Oxford/BLINKout/README.md

 See `step_all_BM25+cross-enc.sh` for all BM25+BERT models.

-See `baselines/Sieve-based` for "Rule-based Sieve-based" baseline.

-See `baselines/Feature-based` for "Ft-based classifer" baseline.

 # Data Sources
 * ShARe/CLEF 2013 dataset is from https://physionet.org/content/shareclefehealth2013/1.0/
 * MedMention dataset is from https://github.com/chanzuckerberg/MedMentions